 Team Planning Tool

-The Taxonomy for Transition Programming planning tool is designed to assist school teams with the process of identifying the secondary transition practices that are currently occurring in their school, summarize their strengths and needs, and develop a corresponding action plan.
-The completed tool will provide context for ongoing conversation, progress assessment, and goal attainment throughout the 2014-2015 school year.
+The Taxonomy for Transition Programming planning tool is designed to assist school teams with a process of identifying the secondary transition practices that are currently occurring in their school, summarize their strengths and needs, and develop a corresponding action plan.
+The completed tool will provide context for ongoing conversation, progress assessment, and goal attainment throughout the 2017-18 school year.

 Team Planning Facilitators